servodevelop/lerobot/docs/source/bi_starai_en.md

 For example：

-1. Example output when identifying the leader arm's port (e.g., `/dev/tty.usbmodem575E0031751` on Mac, or possibly `/dev/ttyUSB0` on Linux):
+1. Example output when identifying the Leader's left_arm_port (e.g., `/dev/tty.usbmodem575E0031751` on Mac, or possibly /dev/ttyUSB0 on Linux):
-2. Example output when identifying the follower arm's port (e.g., `/dev/tty.usbmodem575E0032081`on Mac, or possibly `/dev/ttyUSB1` on Linux):
+2. Example output when identifying the Leader's right_arm_port (e.g., `/dev/tty.usbmodem575E0032081` on Mac, or possibly /dev/ttyUSB02 on Linux):
+3. Example output when identifying the Follower's left_arm_port (e.g., `/dev/tty.usbmodem575E0032411` on Mac, or possibly /dev/ttyUSB1 on Linux):
+4. Example output when identifying the Follower's right_arm_port (e.g., `/dev/tty.usbmodem575E0032741` on Mac, or possibly /dev/ttyUSB3 on Linux):

 > [!NOTE]
 >